 11.4.5.5 And the Secretary must, upon request of a member of JLJCC, make available the record for the inspection of the member and the member may make a copy of or take an extract from the record but will have no right to remove the record for that purpose.

-11.4.5.6 Unless the members resolve otherwise at a general meeting, have custody of all books, documents, records and registrars of JLJCC, including those referred to in paragraphs 11.4.5 but other than those required by 11.5 to be kept and maintained by, or in the custody of the Treasurer and those required by rule 11.6 to be kept and maintained by, or in the custody of the Player Registrar.
+11.4.5.6 Unless the members resolve otherwise at a general meeting, have custody of all books, documents, records and registers of JLJCC, including those referred to in paragraphs 11.4.5 but other than those required by 11.5 to be kept and maintained by, or in the custody of the Treasurer and those required by rule 11.6 to be kept and maintained by, or in the custody of the Registrar.

 11.5 TREASURER

-11.5.1 Shall receipt all monies and bank same within seven (7) days of receipt in the JLJCC bank account.
+11.5.1 Shall record receipt of monies and bank same within seven (7) days of receipt in the JLJCC bank account.

-11.5.2 Shall make all authorised payments by cheque signed by any two of the President, Secretary or Treasurer.
+11.5.2 Shall make all authorised payments by electronic funds transfer, direct debit, Bpay or by cheque signed by any one of the President, Secretary or Treasurer.

 11.5.3 Shall record all financial transactions in an appropriate manner.